thomasisberg/macos-web-development/README.md

 - Distributes Apache vhosts configuraton and PHP ini from example files in repository.
 Simply adjust them before installation.
 - Only install desired software (Apache, MySQL, PHP etc) by opting out.
 - Defaults to dry run – see what the script will do before actually doing it.
-- Uninstall software.
+- Uninstall.
 Don't know when you would use this, but hey, it's a free world.

 ## Installed software